 Following the low power physics tests, the reactor power is increased by further control rods withdrawal to about 10 – 30% of rated thermal power.
-The reactor is now at zero electrical load and all the thermal energy generated is bypassed by the turbine bypass system (TBS) directly to the main condensers.
+The reactor is now at zero electrical loads, and all the thermal energy generated is bypassed by the turbine bypass system (TBS) directly to the main condensers.

-At this point, additional power increase is usually switched to automatic control.
+At this point, an additional power increase is usually switched to automatic control.
 After determining that all systems (NSSS and Turbine-generator) are functioning properly at the initial load, the plant loading is continued to full power at a limited rate.
 This rate usually does not exceed 5 percent of rated power per minute.
-After refueling, the power increase can be further limited in order to minimize fuel cladding strain.
+After refueling, the power increase can be further limited to minimize fuel cladding strain.

 Conditions for Synchronization of Generator

 As was written, synchronization is the process of matching the speed and frequency of a generator or other source to a running grid.
-The turbine-generator must have equal line voltage, frequency, phase sequence, phase angle, and waveform to that of the system to which it is being synchronized.
-An improper synchronization can result in electrical and mechanical transients that can damage the generator, transformers and other power system components.
+The turbine-generator must have equal line voltage, frequency, phase sequence, phase angle, and waveform to the system to which it is being synchronized.
+An improper synchronization can result in electrical and mechanical transients that can damage the generator, transformers, and other power system components.